Adaptive Clustering Using Kernel Density Estimators

 \section{Introduction}

 A widely acknowledged problem in cluster analysis is the definition of a learning goal that describes a conceptually and mathematically convincing definition of clusters.
-One such definition, which goes back to Hartigan \cite{Hartigan75} and is known as density-based clustering, assumes i.i.d.~data $D=(x_1,\dots,x_n)$ generated by some unknown distribution $P$.
-Given some $\r\geq 0$, the clusters of $P$ are then defined to be the connected components of the level set $\{h\geq \r\}$.
-This single level approach has been studied, for example in \cite{Hartigan75,CuFr97a,Rigollet07a,MaHeLu09a,RiWa10a}.
-However, one of the conceptual drawbacks of the single level approach is that different values of $\r$ may lead to different (numbers of) clusters, there is also no general rule for choosing $\r$, either.
-To address this conceptual shortcoming, one often uses the so-called cluster tree approach instead, which tries to consider all levels and the corresponding connected components simultaneously.
+One such definition, which goes back to Hartigan \cite{Hartigan75} and is known as \emph{density-based clustering}, assumes i.i.d.~data $D=(x_1,\dots,x_n)$ generated by some unknown distribution $P$.
+Given some $\r\geq 0$, the clusters of $P$ are then defined to be the connected components of the level set $\{h\geq \r\}$, where $h$ is the density associated with $P$ w.r.t.~the Lebesgue measure.
+This \emph{single level approach} has been studied, for example in \cite{Hartigan75,CuFr97a,Rigollet07a,MaHeLu09a,RiWa10a}.
+However, one of the conceptual drawbacks of the single level approach is that different values of $\r$ may lead to different (numbers of) clusters, and there is also no general rule for choosing $\r$, either.
+To address this conceptual shortcoming, one often considers the so-called \emph{cluster tree approach} instead, which tries to consider all levels and the corresponding connected components simultaneously.

-If the focus lies on the identification of the hierarchical tree structure of the connected components, then a variety of articles investigate properties of the cluster tree approach, see e.g.~\cite{Hartigan75,Stuetzle03a,ChDa10a,StNu10a,KpLu11a, WaLuRiXXa} for details.
-For example \cite{ChDa10a} shows, under some assumptions on $h$, that a modified single linkage algorithm recovers this tree in the sense of \cite{Hartigan81a}, and \cite{KpLu11a} obtain similar results for an underlying $k$-NN density estimator.
-In addition, \cite{KpLu11a} proposes a simple pruning strategy, that removes connected components that artificially occur because of finite sample variability.
+If the focus lies on the identification of the \emph{hierarchical tree structure} of the connected components, then one can find a variety of articles investigating properties of the cluster tree approach, see e.g.~\cite{Hartigan75,Stuetzle03a,ChDa10a,StNu10a,KpLu11a,ChDaKpLu14a,WaLuRi19a} for details.
+For example, \cite{ChDa10a} shows, under some assumptions on $h$, that a modified single linkage algorithm recovers this tree in the sense of \cite{Hartigan81a}, and \cite{KpLu11a,ChDaKpLu14a} obtain similar results for an underlying $k$-NN density estimator.
+In addition, \cite{KpLu11a,ChDaKpLu14a} propose a simple pruning strategy, that removes connected components that artificially occur because of finite sample variability.
 However, the notion of recovery taken from \cite{Hartigan81a} only focuses on the correct estimation of the cluster tree structure and not on the estimation of the clusters itself, cf.~the discussion in \cite{Steinwart11a}.
-Finally, the most recent paper \cite{WaLuRiXXa} establishes guarantees including rates of convergence for each fixed level set, provided that a kernel-density estimator is used to produce level set estimates and the density has a certain behavior such as $\a$-H\"older continuity.
+Finally, the most recent paper \cite{WaLuRi19a} establishes guarantees including rates of convergence for each fixed level set, provided that a kernel-density estimator is used to produce level set estimates and the density has a certain behavior such as $\a$-H\"older continuity.